atifaziz/TryParsers/README.md

+## TryParsers

+TryParse is a .NET Standard library that provides methods for _attempting parsing_ of basic values without the need for output parameters, as most [`TryParse`][dotnet-try-parse] method do in .NET.

-TryParsers is available as two NuGet packages:
+It is available as two NuGet packages:

  - [TryParsers][pkg]: library
  - ~~[TryParsers.Embedded][srcpkg]: C# source for private embedding in